newrelic/nri-md5check/README.md

 ## Installation

 > [Include a step-by-step procedure on how to get your code installed.
-Be sure to include any third-party dependencies that need to be installed separately]
+Be sure to include any third-party dependencies that need to be installed

 ## Getting Started
 >[Simple steps to start working with the software similar to a "Hello World"]